Workforce & equality

 Workforce Race Equality Standard

-The NHS Equality and Diversity Council has announced a series of measures, starting in April 2015, to be taken across the NHS to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.
+The NHS Equality and Diversity Council has announced a series of measures, which commenced in April 2015, to be taken across the NHS to ensure employees from black and ethnic minority (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.
 This follows recent reports which have highlighted disparities in the number of BME people in senior leadership positions across the NHS, as well as lower levels of wellbeing amongst the BME population.

 The Workforce Race Equality Standard (WRES) is one of these measures.
 It requires Trusts to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of Black and Minority Ethnic (BME) Board representation.
 The standard will highlight any differences between the experience and treatment of White staff and BME staff in the NHS with a view to closing those metrics.

-We have published our baseline 2015 position on the metrics, which can be seen in the ‘useful downloads’ above, as well as at the end of this section.
+Our metrics for this reporting year can be seen in the ‘useful downloads’ above, as well as at the end of this section.

 Disability Confident Scheme